Talks aimed at averting train strike to resume on Monday

 Industrial dispute centres on a row over pay and mentoring of new drivers

 There are delays of up to 30 minutes on DART services this morning after a truck hit a bridge at Clontarf.
-A call has been made for Dart stations to be manned at all times with trained workers to help people at risk of suicide.
+The frequency of the Dart service between Bray and Howth Junction is increasing to every 10 minutes.

 Talks aimed at averting an all-out strike by train drivers at Irish Rail in a dispute over mentoring of new driving staff will resume on Monday.